Humanities

 Open to: 11

-The AP English Language and Composition course focuses on the development and revision of evidence-based analytic and argumentative writing and the rhetorical analysis of both fiction and nonfiction texts.
+The AP English Language and Composition course focuses on the development and revision of evidence-based analytic and argumentative writing and the rhetorical analysis of both fiction and nonfiction texts, from writers such as Abraham Lincoln, Frederick Douglass, Jesmyn Ward, Jeanette Walls, and Ta-Nehisi Coates.
 Through frequent writing assignments, students evaluate, synthesize, and cite research to support their arguments.
 Additionally, they read and analyze rhetorical elements and their effects in nonfiction texts from a range of disciplines and historical periods.
-Students will read a wide variety of non-fiction texts—from newspaper editorials, to philosophy, to literary non-fiction, to memoir, to speeches—all with the intent of discovering how an author crafts an argument.
-In conjunction with their Biology class, students will read Frankenstein and complete an EVERlab project exploring the ethical ramifications of creating human life.
-Advancing their mastery of all of the elements of powerful composition, students will be challenged to develop a more versatile and bold writing style, learning to adapt their writing voices to meet the demands of genre, audience and occasion.
+Students will read a wide variety of non-fiction texts—from newspaper editorials to philosophy, to literary non-fiction, to memoirs, to speeches—all with the intent of discovering how an author crafts an argument.
+In conjunction with their Biology class, students will read Frankenstein and complete an integrated project exploring the ethical ramifications of creating human life artificially.
+Advancing their mastery of all of the elements of powerful composition, students will be challenged to develop a more versatile and bold writing style, learning to adapt their writing voices to meet the demands of genre, audience, and occasion.

 Subject Area: English